vokbuda/ADM-HW3/README.md

 2. __`RQ2`__:
     - `2.0.0preprocessing.py` is a file that processes the `.tsv` files generated in RQ1.
 It adds a new column containing cleaned and preprocessed descriptions.
 The output is             saved in the `processed_files` folder, with one processed file per restaurant.
     - `2.1.1voc_and_inv_ind.py` is a file that builds a vocabulary and an inverted index from TSV files containing preprocessed Michelin restaurant descriptions.
 The output files         are `vocabulary.csv` and `inverted_index.json`.
+    - `2.1.2execute_query.py` is a file that runs a conjunctive query on the preprocessed restaurant data, using a previously generated vocabulary and inverted index.
+    - `2.2.1tfidf_index.py` is a file that calculates Term Frequency-Inverse Document Frequency (TF-IDF) scores for terms in preprocessed restaurant descriptions and builds an             inverted index based on those scores.
+The output file is `tfidf_inverted_index.json`.
+    - `2.2.2ranked_query.py` is a file that implements a ranked search engine for Michelin restaurants, based on TF-IDF scores and cosine similarity between the query and                 preprocessed documents.

      **Research Questions:**
     1. **[RQ1]**: Data collection (crawl, scraper, parser)